 The fantastic team of volunteers at BRR is fundamental to the work of the organisation.
 Without the energy and commitment of volunteers we simply could not deliver our services.

-The Advocacy and Information Desk (AID) offers one-to-one support to Bristol Refugee Rights (BRR) members.
+Bristol Refugee Rights Advice Service provides offers one-to-one support to Bristol Refugee Rights (BRR) members.
 If you are not already a BRR member and would like to find out if you are eligible to become one, please visit the Welcome Centre page.

-We can assist members with:
+The Advice Service can assist members with:

 If we cannot help you, or if you are not able to become a BRR member, we will try and find another organisation that can help.
 You can also find out about different organisations in Bristol on the Welcome Centre page.